futureofcoding/futureofcoding.org/drafts/dctp.md

 > In a sense, I see us as in a worse position than before.
 Since the adoption of monadic IO, it’s been less immediately apparent that we’re still enslaved, so there’s been much less activity in searching for the promised land that the prophet JB [John Backus] foretold.
 Our current home is not painful enough to goad us onward, as were continuation-based I/O and stream-based I/O. (See [A History of Haskell](https://www.microsoft.com/en-us/research/publication/a-history-of-haskell-being-lazy-with-class/?from=http%3A%2F%2Fresearch.microsoft.com%2F~simonpj%2Fpapers%2Fhistory-of-haskell%2F), section 7.1.)
 Nor does it fully liberate us.

 Let's liberate ourselves from the IO Monad by simply refusing to use it.
-We are free!!!!!!
+We are freeeeeeeee!

 ### "A denotationally simple model for whole systems"